 Both domestically and externally, a lot is at stake at these double elections.
 Will Erdoğan lose after 20 years in power?
 Will the united opposition stand until the election, and in case of victory, beyond this to implement constitutional reforms?
 What do these elections mean for the EU, NATO, US, Russia, Caucasus, and the Middle East?

-The discussion is led by Izzet Yalin Youksel, Junior Research Fellow at the Johan Skytte Institute of Political Studies, and Helin Sarı Ertem, Associate Professor at Istanbul Medeniyet University, and moderated by Piret Ehin, Professor of Comparative Politics.
+The discussion was led by Izzet Yalin Youksel, Junior Research Fellow at the Johan Skytte Institute of Political Studies, and Helin Sarı Ertem, Associate Professor at Istanbul Medeniyet University, and moderated by Piret Ehin, Professor of Comparative Politics.

 Amid international upheaval, the Finnish parliamentary elections on April 2 focus on the economy.
 As all significant parties agree on the need to join NATO and give aid to Ukraine, pre-election debates have focused on inflation and rising energy prices.